 IT WORKER IT USER Evaluate proposed system changes to maintain security and data protection policies.
-Administrative rights to grant access to SharePoint, websites, Outlook groups, distribution lists.
-Responsible for conducting security audits and implementing corrective actions.
-Reset passwords, manage credentials, report suspected security compromise.
-Develop and execute security policies, plans and procedures; design and implement data network security measures; operate Network Intrusion Detection and Forensics; conduct performance analysis of Information Systems security incidents; develop COOP/DR plans and support certification of Information Systems and Networks.
-Program SME assigned to work with IT staff to ensure program requests/requirements can be developed/designed and implemented within IT security and data protection parameters.
-Operate and manage all aspects of Information Systems, data availability, integrity, authentication, confidentiality and non-repudiation.
-Implement and monitor security measures for communication systems, networks, and provide advice that systems and personnel adhere to established security standards and Governmental requirements for security on these systems.
-Performs "super-user" functions for an organization line of business area.
-Ensure data being utilized and shared complies with security programs, policies, procedures and tools.
+Has administrative rights to grant access to SharePoint, websites, Outlook groups, and distribution lists.
+Is responsible for conducting security audits and implementing corrective actions.
+Resets passwords, manages credentials, and reports suspected security compromise.
+Develop and execute security policies, plans, and procedures; design and implement data network security measures; operate network intrusion detection and forensics; conduct performance analysis of information systems security incidents; develop COOP/DR plans and support certification of information systems and networks.
+Programs SME assigned to work with IT staff to ensure program requests/requirements can be developed/designed and implemented within IT security and data protection parameters.
+Operate and manage all aspects of information systems, data availability, integrity, authentication, confidentiality, and nonrepudiation.
+Implement and monitor security measures for communication systems/networks and provide advice that systems and personnel adhere to established security standards and governmental requirements for security on these systems.
+Performs "super user" functions for an organization line of business area.
+Ensures data being utilized and shared complies with security programs, policies, procedures, and tools.